Holcoglossum: Species

+As of July 2024, Plants of the World Online accepted the following species:

 Distribution

-The distribution area of the genus extends over southwest China, Laos, Vietnam, Thailand and Malaysia.
-However, most of the species come from the Yunnan province in the south-west of the People's Republic of China.
+The native distribution area of the genus is Assam, Bangladesh, East Himalaya, Tibet, south-central and south-east China, Hainan, Taiwan, Laos, Myanmar, Cambodia, Thailand, and Vietnam.
+Many of the species come from the Yunnan province in the south-west of the People's Republic of China.
 Holcoglossum quasipinifolium and Holcoglossum pumilum are endemic to Taiwan.
 The species live at higher altitudes between 1200 m and 3300 m and thus prefer a cool to cold habitat.